pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 ### 6) boxed trait objects don't have lifetimes

 Earlier we discussed Rust's lifetime elision rules _for functions_.
 Rust also has lifetime elision rules for trait objects, which are:
-- if a trait object is used as a type argument to a generic type then its life bound is inferred from the containing type
+- if a trait object is used as a type argument to a generic type then its lifetime bound is inferred from the containing type
     - if there's a unique bound from the containing then that's used
     - if there's more than one bound from the containing type then an explicit bound must be specified
 - if the above doesn't apply then